onfido/onfido-sdk-ui/README.md

 ## [Overview](#overview)

-This is a plug-and-play UI layer that leverages the Onfido SDK core, helping users take document and face captures that can then be sent to our backend APIs.
+This is a plug-and-play SDK that leverages the Onfido SDK core, helping users take document and face captures that can then be sent to our backend APIs.

-The library uses WebSockets and the [getUserMedia API](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) (where supported) to capture via a user’s webcam, falling back to a file upload for unsupported browsers.
+The SDK uses WebSockets and the [getUserMedia API](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) (where supported) to capture via a user’s webcam, falling back to a file upload for unsupported browsers.
 The `accept="image/*"` attribute is used to give the option to take a photo using the native capture methods on handheld devices.

 All document captures are sent over WebSockets to our document checking API, to ensure your users are submitting a valid document.

-To initialise the plugin, a connection to our WebSocket endpoint is required.
+To initialise the SDK, a connection to our WebSocket endpoint is required.
 Connections are authorised using [JWTs](https://jwt.io/), which can be generated on your server, or fetched from our JWT endpoint.
 Read about how to do this in the [authentication section](#authentication) below.

 ## [Example](#example)